 The following explanation is valid for WingtraOne IDs >1135.
 You will find the corresponding guide for WingtraOne systems <=1135 on page 61ff in the WingtraOne Manual PDF

 For every flight mission, a folder with the project's name is created on the SD card in the "WingtraPilotProjects" folder.
 Both the collected images and GNSS data of the corresponding flight are saved in this project folder.
-You can geotag the collected images on the field after completing each flight or in the office after completing multiple flights throughout the day.
-If you have a WingtraOne with PPK add-on please read the article on PPK Geotagging to assign high precision PPK geotags to the images.
+You can geotag the collected images in the field after completing each flight or in the office after completing multiple flights throughout the day.
+If you have a WingtraOne with a PPK add-on, please read the article on PPK Geotagging to assign high-precision PPK geotags to the images.

 For non-PPK geotagging, you can do it on the tablet by using WingtraPilot or on a Windows 10 computer using WingtraHub.
 Check out the Install WingtraHub - PPK processing toolchain for information about how to install and setup WingtraHub.

-2. Select the project(s) which you would like to geotag, then click "Next".
+2. Select the project(s) that you would like to geotag, then click "Next".

 4. Click "Start tagging" to start the process.

-5. Once the geotagging is done, WingtraPilot will inform you if the process was successful and how many images have been tagged in total.
+5. Once the geotagging is done, WingtraPilot will inform you if the process was successful and will let you know how many images have been tagged in total.

-Here is an overview of the final content of the project folder inside "WingtraPilotProjects" folder:
+Here is an overview of the final content of the project folder inside the "WingtraPilotProjects" folder:

-The coordinate system of the output GNSS coordinates from the geotagging process are as shown in the table below:
+The coordinate system for the output GNSS coordinates from the geotagging process is as shown in the table below:

-To learn more about how to use these output data from the geotagging process, please refer to the Image Post-Processing Software article.
+To learn more about how to use output data from the geotagging process, please refer to the Image Postprocessing Software article.